hugoalh/scan-virus-ghaction/README.md

 ### ⚠ Disclaimer

-This action does not provide any guarantee that carefully hidden objects will be scanned.
+This does not provide any guarantee that carefully hidden objects will be scanned.
 Strong endpoint security, access, and code review policies and practices are the most effective way to ensure that malicious files and/or codes are not introduced.
 False positives maybe also will be happened.

 ### 🛡 Tools